zackhanni/soundslikesoma/_services/band-rehearsal-studio.md

 <hr hr color="#fffff0">
     <div class="col-12 col-md-12">
       <h2>Philadelphia Band Practice Studios</h2>
       <p>High-quality instruments in acoustically-treated studios.
 Soma's  live room music rehearsal studios are your space to embrace your creativity.
 The rehearsal studios are fully kitted, with a variety of room types to suit your needs.
 Bring your own kit or use ours.
 Practicing drums solo?
 Vocals with a backing band?
 Fine-tuning your ensemble performance?
-Out Studio D Rehearsal Showcase studio fits individuals and large groups easily.</p>
+Our Studio D Rehearsal Showcase studio fits individuals and large groups easily.</p>
     </div>
     <div class="col-12 col-md-12">
       <h2>Philadelphia Music Practice Studios</h2>